mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 time-to-time.
 Most human societies are class-based on some level and people like to enjoy the benefits of higher status.
-As a rule of thumb, the more obvious differences there are in the levels of passage aboard a ship, the easier the steward’s job will be.
+As a rule of thumb, the more obvious differences there are in the levels of passage aboard a ship, the easier the steward's job will be.
 For example, if the meals given to Middle and High Passengers are identical, complaints are likely to be more common from the upper tier of passengers.
 The more obvious the distinctions between each level of passage, and therefore the greater